maryamafshar736/zora-aipdrop/README.md

 </div>

 ## Introduction

-Zora is an open-source solution that helps you achieve compliance with Kubernetes best practices recommended by industry-leading frameworks.
+industry-leading frameworks.

 By scanning your cluster with multiple plugins at scheduled times, Zora identifies potential issues, misconfigurations,